 Lawyers are always busy working, studying, and sacrificing their personal and family time in order to be successful.
 This can affect a person’s personal time and work-life balance.
 It’s important to always find ways to balance everything so that you don’t feel overwhelmed.
 One thing that can always help lawyers is hiring additional help.
-For example, lawyers and small business owners who hire virtual receptionists not only get help for their business at a cheaper rate than hiring a receptionship, but it also frees them up so they can spend their time with family, friends, or whomever they choose.
+For example, lawyers who hire legal answering services not only get help for their firm at a cheaper rate than hiring a receptionship, but it also frees them up so they can spend their time with family, friends, or whomever they choose.

 It is best to consider all options and determine what is best for you.
 In the end, the main goal is to be happy, successful, and fulfilled.
 And hey, you never know, maybe one day the goal for you will be to transition into being a president too.